Kidnapping of Katie Beers

 Katherine Beers (born December 30, 1982) is an American woman who was kidnapped when she was 9 years old in Bay Shore, New York by John Esposito, a friend of the family, and held in an underground bunker from December 28, 1992, to January 13, 1993.

 Background

-Katie Beers lived with her mother Marilyn Beers and older half-brother John Beers in Long Island, New York.
-Her biological father has never been identified as her conception resulted from a one-night stand.
+Katie Beers lived with her mother Marilyn Beers and older half-brother John Beers on Long Island, New York.
+Her biological father has never been identified.
 From a young age, Katie also lived with her godmother Linda Inghilleri and Inghilleri's husband, Salvatore.
-Marilyn frequently neglected Katie and John, leaving them in the care of the Inghilleris, from whom they would endure abuse including frequent sexual assaults by Sal.
+Marilyn frequently neglected Katie and John, leaving them in the care of the Inghilleris, from whom they would endure abuse including frequent sexual assaults by Salvatore.

 John Esposito was a friend of the Beers family who would frequently give attention and gifts to Katie and John Beers, but would also sexually abuse John.
 Esposito had previously been arrested in 1977 for the attempted abduction of a twelve-year-old boy.